 EO Impact for H4 Visa Holders.

-It will NOT impact any H4 holder currently in the US with their spouse.
+Also, it will NOT impact any H4 holder currently in the US with their spouse.
 It does not impact them from applying H4 EAD and working in the US, if they are eligible.
 H4 holders are free to apply for extensions or Change of status as needed, including EADs( if eligible).

 You can join Telegram Group – H1B, H4, L1, Travel Ban Help to discuss and help each other as community.